bargainburg/bargainburg.backend/README.md

     bundle exec guard --force-polling

+A test coverage report will be generated with each test run under `coverage/`.
+Open `coverage/index.html` to see the test coverage.

 If you want some pretty notification stuff for the tests, [look at adding notifiers to your Guardfile](https://github.com/guard/guard).